 Creating a safer world

-Three of the four Queen's Anniversary prizes Cranfield has been awarded are for our work in making the world a safer place:
+Four of the six Queen's Anniversary Prizes Cranfield has been awarded are for our work in making the world a safer place:

 - Safe water and sanitation for the world's poorest communities, 2015;

 - Aviation safety through research and training in air accident investigation, 2011;

 - Humanitarian demining, 2007.

 - Innovation in the welding process delivers large savings to the oil and gas industry

 - Assessing the potential of vertical axis wind turbines for the offshore market (NOVA)

 - Influencing national policy on gender diversity on top corporate boards

 - Understanding ice formation to improve aircraft safety